oroinc/documentation/commerce/user_guide/products/create/create_simple.rst

 14. Review translation rules for a product name, URL slug, description, and short description.

-    To enter translation manually, click |IcTranslate|, clear the **Use <parent translation>** check box next to the required language, and provide your version of the translation.
+    To enter translation manually, click |IcTranslations|, clear the **Use <parent translation>** check box next to the required language, and provide your version of the translation.

     .. image:: /user_guide/img/products/products/ProductsCreateTranslation.png
        :class: with-border